 Books on Attachment for Foster Parents

-Beyond Consequences, Logic, and Control: A Love-Based Approach to Helping Attachment-Challenged Children With Severe Behaviors by Heather T. Forbes – Another great book which goes beyond the theory of why some children struggle to attach and offers a guiding hand and a heavy dose of hope for loving and parenting these children.
-We have interviewed Heather Forbes several times on the Creating a Family Radio Show.
+Beyond Consequences, Logic, and Control: A Love-Based Approach to Helping Attachment-Challenged Children With Severe Behaviors by Heather T. Forbes, LCSW – Another great book which goes beyond the theory of why some children struggle to attach and offers a guiding hand and a heavy dose of hope for loving and parenting these children.
+The first four chapters help parents clearly understand the neurological research behind “The Stress Model”.
+The next seven chapters are individually devoted to seven behaviors typically seen with attachment-challenged children, including lying, stealing, hoarding and gorging, aggression, defiance and lack of eye contact.
+We have interviewed Heather Forbes several times on the Creating a Family Show/Podcast.

-Raising Your Spirited Child by Mary Sheedy Kurcinka -This book offers ALL parents a glimpse into what makes their children behave the way they do.
+Raising Your Spirited Child: A Guide for Parents Whose Child Is More Intense, Sensitive, Perceptive, Persistent, and Energetic by Mary Sheedy Kurcinka – This book offers ALL parents a glimpse into what makes their children behave the way they do.
 Through vivid examples and a refreshingly positive viewpoint, this invaluable guide offers parents emotional support and proven strategies for handling the toughest times.
 Dr. Kurcinka has devised a plan for success with a simple, four-step program that will help you discover the power of positive—rather than negative—labels, understand your child’s and your own temperamental traits, cope with tantrums and blowups when they do occur, develop strategies for handling mealtimes, bedtimes, holidays, school, and many other situations.
-You can listen to an interview with Mary Sheedy Kurcinka on the Creating a Family radio show.
+You can listen to an interview with Mary Sheedy Kurcinka on the Creating a Family Radio Show/Podcast.